Physical Infrastructure and Capacity covers physical access to the marae, buildings on the marae, utilities and capacity of the marae.

-Te Puni Kōkiri and the Department of Internal Affairs and are working together to develop a new approach to support marae to achieve their development aspirations.
+Te Puni Kōkiri is working alongside the Department of Internal Affairs to develop a new approach to supporting marae to achieve their development aspirations.

-The new fund name is Oranga Marae and the purpose of this fund is to contribute to the physical and cultural revitalisation of marae as centres of Māori identity and mātauranga.
+The new fund name is Oranga Marae and its purpose is to contribute to the physical and cultural revitalisation of marae as centres of Māori identity and mātauranga.

 Kāinga Whenua loans - Housing New Zealand and Kiwi Bank